-We now have four Raiders games - play them in any order:
+We now have several Raiders games - play them in any order:

 Curatorial Cold Case